With the Fourth of July responsible for so many pet separations,

-With the Fourth of July responsible for so many pet separations, July has become National Lost Pet Prevention Month, intended to bring awareness to the importance of prevention when it comes lost animals.
-In fact, as an owner, doing your part to prevent your pet from getting lost is a bare necessity when it comes to being responsible – and all it takes is a little awareness.If you’re questioning your prevention proficiency, here are a few tips to bring you back up to speed.
+July has become National Lost Pet Prevention Month.
+It is intended to bring awareness to the importance of prevention when it comes lost animals.
+Doing your part to prevent your pet from getting lost is a bare necessity when it comes to being responsible.If you’re questioning your prevention proficiency, here are a few tips to prevent a lost pet.

-- Recall Works Wonders.
 If there is one thing you should train your pet to do, it’s come when called.
 If you realize your pet got out quickly enough, you may be able to recover them simply by calling their name.